Why and How to Start a Running Streak

 The Virtuous Circle

 Many runners find it easier to stick to their daily run than skip days and start again.
 That’s because exercise and our ability to control our behavior (like sticking to a training plan) are connected in a virtuous circle.
 Each day you continue your streak, your brain gets better at resisting the temptation to skip a workout.

 Winning the battle of maintaining your streak on a rough day boosts your motivation for life’s other challenges.

-There is an established link between regular exercise and the ability to stick to a healthy diet.(4) This phenomenon is known as cognitive transfer.
+There is an established link between regular exercise and the ability to stick to a healthy diet.(13) This phenomenon is known as cognitive transfer.
 The theory suggests that by deciding to run every day you will improve your ability to make other healthy decisions, like eating a healthier diet.
-More great news for streak runners!
+More great news for streak runners.

 Most people can form a habit in 10 weeks.
 Imagine the strength of a habit spanning years!
 The stories of runners maintaining their streak on wedding days and in times of tragedy are inspiring but the secret is simple; habit formation.

 Our brains like to be efficient.
 That’s why when we get in the car we automatically put on the seat belt.
 We save effort by responding to a cue (getting in the car).
-Over time, the decision to run every day can also become automatic, requiring very little effort.(5)
+Over time, the decision to run every day can also become automatic, requiring very little effort.(14)

 Now that you understand the mental health benefits to running every day, created a plan for starting your running streak, and educated yourself on the psychological impact, it’s time to gear up!
 Here’s a list of items that can help you on your running journey.